Applications are now open for round two of the Community Green Space Grants.

 - private landowners who own or manage green spaces

 Individuals are not eligible for grants.
 This year we have a new type of grant, school air quality greening grants, which are only open to schools located in an area exceeding legal pollution limits.
+This round of grants is open to all eligible organisations.
+You do not have to have submitted an application previously.

 Please read the Grants Guide for more information.